teozec/unique-ips/README.md

 # Project github.com/teozec/unique-ips

-This microservice calculates the number of unique IPs in the los.
+This microservice calculates the number of unique IPs in the logs.
 Logs are sent to the `/logs` endpoint, and the number of unique IPs is returned by the `/visitors` endpoint.
 By default, it listens on port 5000.
 It can be changed using the `PORT` environment variable.